-City Coat Variables Chaff times to deviate and adapt on andinance City Cost Variables - Staff time to develop and adopt an ordinance Staff time to manage programs and feasibility studies - Cost to develop City-owned End-of-Life Off-Road Equipment Plan - Staff time to produce collateral for educational programs and engagements City Cost Discussion The development and implementation of a City-owned End-of-Life Off-Road Equipment Plan an the Small Off-Road Equipment Ordinance that includes evaluation of current equipment, alternative options, and replacement timeline will require significant time for City personnel to create, including staff in-reach and training campaign.
+City Cost Variables - Staff time to develop and adopt an ordinance - Staff time to manage programs and feasibility studies - Cost to develop City-owned End-of-Life Off-Road Equipment Plan - Staff time to produce collateral for educational programs and engagements City Cost Discussion The development and implementation of a City-owned End-of-Life Off-Road Equipment Plan and the Small Off-Road Equipment Ordinance that includes evaluation of current equipment, alternative options, and replacement timeline will require significant time for City personnel to create, including staff in-reach and training campaign.
 Oversight of the replacement program will also be a significant for the Maintenance Services department.
 Community Cost Moderate Cost Community Costs - Cost of charging infrastructure Variables Marginal cost of electric off-road equipment selected (Cost of combustion equipment compared to electric alternative) - Lifecycle costs of electric off-road equipment ownership - Lifecycle costs of combustion equipment ownership Community Costs Discussion The community may incur upfront costs associated with electric off-road equipment.
 The cost of electric off-road equipment varies depending on the type of off-road equipment and version chosen.
 Off-road equipment includes landscape equipment, such as leaf blowers and lawn mowers, tractors, forklifts, construction equipment, and agricultural equipment.
 Some electric off-road equipment has lower upfront costs than combustion off-road equipment, whilst other electric off-road equipment has significantly higher upfront costs.
 For example, a battery-powered leaf blower has an average cost of \$137 and a gas leaf blower has an average cost of \$206.
 An electric forklift cost varies between \$20,000 and \$45,000, with the additional cost of a battery and charger, while an internal combustion forklift cost varies between \$20,000 and \$50,000.
-In many cases the upfront cost of electric large construction and agricultural equipment is higher than combustion options.
-However, generally, the operational and maintenance costs of combustion off-road equipment are higher than electric alternatives.
+In many cases the upfront cost of electric large construction and agricultural equipment is higher than combustion off-road equipment are higher than electric alternatives.
 Electric off-road equipment such as tractors and forklifts often require additional charging equipment which poses an additional upfront cost to the owner.
+Sources: